Indoqa/logspace/demo.md

 The only requirement for running the *Logspace Demo* is that you have installed a Java Runtime Environment 8 (JRE8).
 We encourage you to use the latest version and stay up-to-date with security and bug fix releases.

-## Step 1: The Logspace HQ
+## Step 1: Download the Logspace Distribution
-First you need to download the **logspace-hq-webapp-runnable.jar**.
+First you need to download the **logspace-dist.zip** and extract it.

+## Step 2: Start the Logspace HQ
-The next step is to open a terminal, change to the directory you downloaded the JAR to and execute the following command:
+The next step is to open a terminal, change to the directory you extracted the **logspace-hq-webapp-runnable.jar** to and execute the following command:

 ````
 java -jar logspace-hq-webapp-runnable.jar --demo